 The desire was to get allowance to enter and take place in the white man-male-machine.
 The vehicle that is risking, now somewhat known globally, to permanently drive itself down the marshes.
 The glaciers of Himalaya are melting, and so are the ices of Arctic.
 Climate scenes give the image of rupturing coasts; cities, villages falling under the sea surface; storms, draughts, algae blooming.
 Degrees of climate heat that cannot be stopped, parts of a machine that has already combusted; forget under two degrees heightened temperature.
 The fossil fuel depletion of the machine from the 1960’s and onward cannot be retracted.

-The ones sinking first are those without life insurances and home insurances, internet banks, or money in their pockets.
-Those, whose share among the not so-well-to-do constantly must be appreciated, since banks and institutes miss out on gender coding the fact collecting.
-Those, who make up around seventy percent of the people living on less than a dollar a day and whose share among those living on less than two dollars a day is even higher.
+The people sinking first are those without life insurances and home insurances, internet banks, or money in their pockets.
+Those whose share among the not so-well-to-do constantly must be appreciated, since banks and institutes miss out on gender coding the fact collecting.
+Those who make up around seventy percent of the people living on less than a dollar a day and whose share among those living on less than two dollars a day is even higher.
 Every day they are using their backs, legs and arms muscles to carry wood, water, children, building materials, fuels, goods.
 Chopping and collecting in forests, in sugar cane fields and cotton fields; sowing and harvesting the grain; labouring in industries and sweat shops for low wages during long working hours in dismal working conditions.

 Yes, the gender marked social catastrophe was, as we know, already here, for every feminist to pay attention to long before the climate crisis caused Western sympathy and so clearly gave witness to dismal allocation politics internationally, nationally, and household wise.
 And dismal allocation environmentally and resource-wise.
 We ought never forget how Elin Wägner, Rosa Mayreder and many other feminists in the early 20th century analysed with pretensions for humanity but were wrongly dismissed by their subsequent feminist colleagues as simple binary feminists.